 “My name is Nicola Degara and I work as Project Manager for the System Integration department.
 With a technical developer background, I am in the IT field since the nineties.
 After more than 6 years’ experience as managing director of an international software development company in Shanghai I have been embracing, once back to Europe, the dynamic NetEye philosophy.
 My strong conviction towards the Open Source supports and continues to influence any reasons of my daily choices and future visions.”

-Tobias Goller, NetEye consultant and system engineer at Würth Phoenix
+Tobias Goller, NetEye Solution Architect at Würth Phoenix

 “I’m Tobias and work as SI Consultant on different fields, for commercial products like VMware, Microsoft, Citrix but also for opensource projects like Nagios, OCS Inventory, GLPI NagVis, ntop and the best practice standard ITIL.
 I have also some certifications for this kind of activities which helps me to improve my activity on the job.
 I like to introduce the best solutions for the customer necessaries independently if it is a commercial or free product.
 One of my favorite hobbies is playing in the local music for wind band.
 As I live in the mountains I love hiking and last but not least I try to spend much of my free time with my family.”

 Jürgen Vigna, NetEye technical Product Manager at Würth Phoenix

 Well…, Jürgen did not have enough time to write his profile, he is too busy traveling around implementing new NetEye projects… In fact, if you’re a NetEye user you’ve probably already met him.
 Jürgen has broad professional experience on Linux and Unix and is the head of development of Nagios based monitoring solution NetEye at Würth Phoenix in Italy.